 Okay, you want to play guitar.
 How do you connect your audio interface to your phone or tablet?

-Connect the USB port of the audio interface to the USB or Lightning port on your phone.
-Use an app to record or simulate some effect, such as an amp.
+Connect the audio interface’s USB port to the phone’s USB or Lightning port.
+Use an app to record or simulate an effect, such as an amp.
 Connect headphones or monitors to the audio interface to listen to the output.

 Good apps to choose from are discussed later in the article.